 In 1969, the influential Vogue editor, Diana Vreeland, noticed the striking range of Missoni fashions, and offered to launch them in America.
 "Who said there are only colours?
 There are shades too!" she remarked, when she saw the attractive designs.
 This marked the introduction of the brand not only to the United Sates, but also to the world.

-Missoni won the prestigious Neiman Marcus award for its fashions in 1973, widely regarded as the "Oscar of Fashion".
+Missoni won the prestigious Neiman Marcusm award widely regarded as the "Oscar of Fashion", in 1973, widely regarded as the "Oscar of Fashion".
 It also went on to win the International Design Award in New York by the Fashion Group International for "having influenced in a decisive manner the field of fabric and fashion design, creating an unmistakable style".
 Missoni had come a long way from its origins as a tiny company with designs made on a few knitting machines in the basement.
 Awards have followed, one after the other, in London, Asia, and San Francisco.

 The business is still family-run.
 Rosita and Ottavio had three children, Angela, Vittorio and Luca.
 Vittorio is Missoni's Marketing Director who has expanded the brand into the far reaches of Asia.
 Angela has been running the women's wear section since 1998 and is famous for bringing a new and younger look to the casual fashions with their light materials, and introducing ad campaigns photographed by the highly regarded Mario Testino.
 Luca is in charge of Missoni Menswear and Missoni Sport and in his role he brings together an extraordinary creativity and understanding of technology.